How to Install an Over-the-Range Microwave

 Installing an over-the-range microwave oven is often easier than you think.
 If you are simply replacing an existing vent hood or older microwave with a new oven, you can install it easily enough with common tools.
 You will need a helper for this one, as an extra set of hands is essential.

-In its simplest form, the project involves installing a mounting bracket on the back wall, drilling access holes in the upper cabinet through which to feed the electrical cord and vent duct, hooking the oven onto the mounting bracket, then bolting the oven in place through the bottom of the upper cabinet.
+In its simplest form, the project involves installing a mounting bracket on the back wall, drilling access holes in the upper cabinet through which to feed the electrical cord and vent duct, hooking the oven onto the mounting bracket, and then bolting the oven in place through the bottom of the upper cabinet.
 Attach the ductwork and plug in the oven, and you're done.
-But as with many home improvement projects, it is sometimes more complicated than that.
+But, as with many home improvement projects, it is sometimes more complicated than that.

 - Tape measure